 The Return on Investment (ROI) is crucial to any business.
-You want to be making as much profit as possible and you certainly don’t want to be making a loss on your advertising and you don’t want to be wasting budget either.
+You want to be making as much profit as possible and you certainly don’t want to be making a loss on your advertising nor wasting any of your paid media budget either.

 Landing Page Optimisation

-The real ROI is your landing page.
+The real ROI is in your landing page.
 It’s all well and good having great click-through rates on your ads, but if users aren’t converting then you are wasting your money.

 Your page loading time is particularly important for mobile users as statistics show that users will instantly leave your site if it is slow.
 In that case you’ve essentially paid for a user to be on your website for a handful of seconds.